AstraidLabs/Kraken/README.md

 # Kraken

-WPF application that queries Windows and Office licence information using the Software Protection Platform (SPP) APIs.
+WPF application that queries Windows, Office and related licence information using the Software Protection Platform (SPP) APIs.

+## Prerequisites

+- Windows 10/11
+- .NET 8 SDK or later
+- Administrator privileges may be required to read some registry keys

 ## Build